charliecalvert/CloudNotes/Assignments/Docker/DockerCompose.md

 Run this to start it: **docker-compose up**.
 It takes awhile, but when done, go to **localhost:30025** and look at the console output.

 If you edit your code and want to see the fix, try just running **docker-compose up** again.
 If that doesn't work, then do this, which takes a bit longer: **docker-compose up --build**

+One thing I have found.
+If we use expose instead of ports in the system-environment section of our docker-compose YML file, then we can access our service from the other containers in our project but it can't be accessed from the external network:

+    expose:
+      - "30028"

+This provides us with additional security.
+The trade off is that we can't use the browser to explore our service.

 ## Push your results